linux development logo

 tar xvf Stylish-1080p.tar.xz

-I modify under /etc/default/grub.d, remove the one that came with my system and add the new one
+I edit under /etc/default/grub.d, remove the one that came with my system and drop in the new one:

 rm /etc/default/grub.d/slimbook.cfg